 What is the difference between the Koda 16 and the Koda 2 Pro?

-The Koda 2 Pro is $150 to $300 more, has a tempered glass visor for heat retention (near-zero recovery between pizzas), an 18-inch stone, a digital display, and a dual-flame burner.
-The Koda 16 is lighter (40 vs 66 lbs), cheaper, and simpler.
+The Koda 2 Pro costs more ($849 list versus $499 to $649 for the Koda 16), and adds a tempered glass visor for heat retention (near-zero recovery between pizzas), an 18-inch cooking area, a digital temperature hub, and Ooni’s newer tapered-flame G2 burner.
+The Koda 16 is lighter (40.1 versus 60 pounds), cheaper, and simpler.
 For most home cooks the Koda 16 is still the right pick.
-The Pro pays off if you regularly bake 6+ pizzas back-to-back.
+The Pro pays off if you regularly bake 6 or more pizzas back-to-back.

 How long does the cordierite stone last?